Mercer County Horn Carver William Dunwoody’s Personal Horn ©

 Figure No.5: The left side of the Masonic emblem shows its polychromed scrolls, vines, and small arcs that make up part of the larger circular border of its cartouche.

-The sixth small circle, at the lower 7 o’clock position when the horn is held vertically, does not contain a number.
+The sixth small circle, at the lower 7 o’clock position when the horn is held vertically and shown in Figure No.6, does not contain a number.
 Rather, it has the horn’s smallest and most fascinating detail, a difficult-to-see bust of a man facing left that represents the horn’s owner.
 Owners’ busts appear on other Mercer County horns in round or oval cartouches, but they are always much larger and serve as major decorative figures.
 This horn’s miniature bust is almost hidden.
 It is the author’s opinion that the bust’s small size strengthens the attribution to horn carver William Dunwoody, intentionally made small to not aggrandize himself on his own horn, or to his fellow Masons.
 An enlarged image of the small circle with tiny, hard-to-see bust is shown in Figure No.6 below.

 Footnotes: